TCI Server (TCI Applet)¶

 TCItray button on the right sidebar if it is not already visible. - In the

-Portfield, confirm the port value is between 1024 and 65535.
+Portfield, enter a port value between 1024 and 65535.
 The default is50001.
 If the field is blank or out of range, type50001and press Enter β the field snaps to50001automatically for out-of-range values. - Click

 Enableto start the TCI server. - Confirm the status indicator next to